 The Sled Dogs of Whistler

-I too remember hearing about the 'cull'.
-The number was not confirmed but it was reported anywhere between 50-100 dogs had been killed.
-These were sled dogs... used to pull tourists around the snowy trails in Whistler, BC.
-But the 2010 Olympics were now over.
+I remember hearing about the 'cull'.
+The number was not confirmed but it was reported anywhere between 50-100 dogs - from puppy to adult - had been killed.
+These were sled dogs... used to pull tourists around the snowy trails in Whistler, BC before and during the 2010 Olympics that were hosted there.
+But the Olympics were over and there were a lot of dogs and fewer tourists.
 When the news broke, people debated the reports from all sides.
 I'm not going to go over it all again.
 I'm not a reporter or a journalist.
-I'm just a girl... a dog lover... a photographer, who jumped at the opportunity to visit the kennels just outside of Whistler, BC in September 2013 and spend 3 days immersed in their 'retirement' world.
+I'm just a human being... a dog lover... a photographer, an advocate, who jumped at the opportunity to visit the kennels just outside of Whistler, BC in September 2013 and spend 3 days immersed in their 'retirement' world.

-After meeting my first retired sled dog in 2012, I have been captivated and fascinated with them and their stories.
-From photographing new dogs arriving at a shelter to arriving in their new homes.
-From those days spent at the kennels to vet visits, to reunions and foster homes with hikes, beach adventures, and even being there for the final farewell to one very special dog, there have been photos taken along the way so I'm taking this opportunity to share them...
+After meeting my first (known) retired sled dog in 2012, I have been captivated and fascinated with them and their stories and have wanted to share what I could with whoever would listen and look.
+From photographing new dogs arriving at a shelter to arriving in their adopted homes.
+From those days spent at the kennels to vet visits, to reunions and foster homes with hikes, beach adventures, and even being there for the final farewell to one very special dog, there have been many, many photos taken along the way so I'm taking this opportunity to share them.

 The links below will currently take you to the blog post where they were originally shared.

-After meeting my first retired sled dog in 2012, I have been captivated and fascinated with them and their stories.
-From photographing new dogs arriving at a shelter to arriving in their new homes.
-From those days spent at the kennels to vet visits, to reunions and foster homes with hikes, beach adventures, and even being there for the final farewell to one very special dog, there have been photos taken along the way so I'm taking this opportunity to share them...
+After meeting my first (known) retired sled dog in 2012, I have been captivated and fascinated with them and their stories and have wanted to share what I could with whoever would listen and look.
+From photographing new dogs arriving at a shelter to arriving in their adopted homes.
+From those days spent at the kennels to vet visits, to reunions and foster homes with hikes, beach adventures, and even being there for the final farewell to one very special dog, there have been many, many photos taken along the way so I'm taking this opportunity to share them.

 The links below will currently take you to the blog post where they were originally shared.